Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/README.md

 2).
 [Wevelet Scattering algorithm](https://www.mathworks.com/help/wavelet/ug/wavelet-scattering.html)
 3).
 [Welch method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.welch.html)
 4).
 [Fast Fourier Transform](https://docs.scipy.org/doc/scipy/reference/generated/scipy.fft.fft.html)
+# Data recording protocol from the source
+The records were collected from the abdominal surface using four Ag2Cl electrodes.
+The electrodes were placed symmetrically above and under the navel, at the distance of 7 cm (see Figure 1).
+[Fig 1: ](
+The acquired EHG records are of length of approximately 30 minutes and consist of three bipolar EHG signals.
+The first acquired bipolar EHG signal was measured between the upper two electrodes, S1 = E2 - E1, the second bipolar EHG signal between the left two electrodes, S2 = E2 - E3, and the third bipolar EHG signal between the lower two electrodes, S3 = E4 - E3.
+Prior to sampling, the signals were filtered using an analog anti-aliasing low pass three-pole Butterworth filter with the cutt-off frequency of 5.0 Hz.
+The sampling frequency, Fs, was 20 Hz.
+The resolution of the signal acquisition equipment was 16 bits with the amplitude range of ±2.5 mV (A/D value of 13107 units corresponds to 1.0 mV).
 # Expected outcomes
 1).
 Valuable analytical insights
 2).
 Feature dataset